 - Culinary Arts Center

-A comprehensive description of the Nieuw Amsterdam main dining venues and some of their menu items follows.Continue to 2 of 9 below.
+A comprehensive description of the Nieuw Amsterdam main dining venues and some of their menu items follow.

 Most dinners were leisurely and took about two hours.
 We always finished in plenty of time to walk around a little and check out the bars, casinos, and shops before going to the late 10:15 show in the large show lounge.
-I was very happy with how well the dining room staff managed the "as you wish" dining.
-It's much more difficult for the waiters, but I really couldn't tell any difference in the service than when I dined with fixed seating on another Holland America cruise.
+We were very happy with how well the dining room staff managed the "as you wish" dining.
+It's much more difficult for the waiters, but we really couldn't tell any difference in the service than when we dined with fixed seating on another Holland America cruise.

 Dinner in the Manhattan Restaurant is a five-course affair, starting with a selection of about four appetizers, and then followed by soup, salad, main course, and dessert.
 Most evenings had two kinds of soup and two salads, and about six main course items.
 The main courses always included a vegetarian option, along with meats and seafood.
 The menu changed each evening, but there were always popular favorites like steak, salmon, and chicken available if one just wanted plain food.
 We thought the food was delicious and the portion sizes just right.

 Wine can be purchased by the glass or by the bottle, and a bottle can be carried over to the next evening if you don't drink it all.
 Holland America also has wine packages that can be purchased that are a good deal, especially if you like a more expensive wine.

 Holland America will accommodate special dietary needs, such as vegetarian, diabetic or gluten-free meals with advance requests.
 Kosher meals and a "health-conscious" dining option are also available.
 If you want to arrange special meals, you (or your travel agent) should contact the Ship Services Department at least 90 days prior to departure.